kube-rs/kube/README.md

 Note that turning off `default-features` for `k8s-openapi` is recommended to speed up your compilation (and we provide an api anyway).

 ## Usage
-See the [examples directory](./kube/examples) for how to watch over resources in a simplistic way.
+See the [examples directory](./examples) for how to use the api in simplistic ways.

 **[API Docs](https://docs.rs/kube/)**